ufal/npfl129/exam/questions.md

   searched $\pi: \mathbb{R}^D \rightarrow \mathbb{R}^K$, and write down the Lagrangian to be maximized.
 [10]

-- Define precision (including true positives and others), recall, $F_1$ score and $F_\beta$ score (we stated several formulations for $F_1$ and $F_\beta$ scores; any one of them will do).
+- Define precision (including true positives and others), recall, $F_1$ score, and $F_\beta$ score (we stated several formulations for $F_1$ and $F_\beta$ scores; any one of them will do).
 [5]

 - Explain the difference between micro-averaged and macro-averaged $F_1$ scores.
 [5]

 - Describe k-nearest neighbors prediction, both for regression and classification.
-Define $L_p$ norm and describe uniform, inverse and softmax weighting.
+Define $L_p$ norm and describe uniform, inverse, and softmax weighting.
 [5]